spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/01-Day/01-Day-LessonPlan.md

 * Ask students the following questions:

-  1. What was the point of this?
+  * ☝️What was the point of this?
 (Feel free to make a bad pun here).
-  2. If we use Hooks, can state be used by other components?
-  3. Can you think of a concept that would allow us to share state across components?

-* Facilitate discussion around the following answers:

-  1. Writing functional components is much cleaner.
+  * 🙋Writing functional components is much cleaner.
 Using Hooks allows you to write fewer lines of code and manage your state in a less complex way.
 (No `this` keyword required!)

+  * ☝️If we use Hooks, can state be used by other components?

-  2. No. The state used within a single component cannot be used by different components.
+  * 🙋No. The state used within a single component cannot be used by different components.

+  * ☝️Can you think of a concept that would allow us to share state across components?

-  3. We can add this functionality by using the Context API with the built in `useContext` Hook.
+  * 🙋We can add this functionality by using the Context API with the built in `useContext` Hook.

 ### 9. Everyone Do: Break (15 mins)